 Each label on the left specifies a subdivision or subdomain.
 Note that “subdomain” refers to relative dependency, not absolute dependency.
 Theoretically, this subdivision can have up to 127 levels, and each tag can contain up to 63 characters, but in practice, though its domains are almost always much shorter, it is limited to the total length of the domain name that does not exceed 255 characters.

-Finally, the leftmost part of the domain name usually refers to the name of the machine.
-The rest of the domain name specifies how to create a logical path to the required information.
+Finally, the value at the far left of the field name usually refers to the name of the machine.
+The remainder of the domain name specifies how to create a logical path, taking the necessary information.
 For example, the machine name of the domain en.wikipedia.com would be “en”, but in this case, it does not refer to a particular physical machine.

-Users often cannot communicate directly with the DNS server: name resolution is done transparently by client applications (for example, browsers, mail clients, and other applications that use the Internet).
-When making a request that requires a DNS lookup, the request is sent to the operating system’s local DNS server.
-The operating system checks if the answer is in the cache before communicating.
-If not found, the request is sent to one or more DNS servers.
+When making a request that requires a DNS lookup, the request is sent to the operating system’s local server.
+The operating system checks whether the answer is in the cache before making any communication.
+If it cannot find a relevant record, it sends this request to any server on the Internet.

 Most home users use DNS provided by the internet service provider as a DNS server.
 The address of these servers can be configured manually or automatically using DHCP.
 In other cases, network administrators have their own configured DNS servers.

-In both cases, the DNS servers receiving the request first check to see if they get a response in the cache.
-If so, they serve the answer; Otherwise, they start the search recursively.
-When the answer is found, the DNS server caches the result for future use and returns the result.
+Either way, the DNS servers receiving the request first check if they are in their cache.
+If the requested information is available in the cache, they respond quickly to the request, otherwise, they start the search recursively.
+When the response is found, the server caches the result for future use and returns the result.

 A domain name must contain all dots and must be a maximum of 255 characters long.